 After lunch, check into the hotel and enjoy the rest of the weekend in San Francisco.

 And there you have it - a simple timeline for SF City Hall civil ceremonies.
-We know that it’s important to keep the day running as smoothly as possible, and having a timeline in place makes things that much easier.
+I know that it’s important to keep the day running as smoothly as possible, and having a timeline in place makes things that much easier.

 Share this story